jcarter10/Weather-App-Android/README.md

 ## 1. Home Page
 <img src="screenshots/Screenshot_1627761685.png" width=250 float="center">

-Users are greeted with the home page (activity_main.xml) in the following figure, and are expected to enter an input in the correct format shown at the top of the screen.
+Users are greeted with the home page view (activity_main.xml) in the following figure, and are expected to enter an input in the correct format shown at the top of the screen.
 This is due to how the JSON in the API is set up, so entries must be "City, Country" where the country is a 2-letter abbreviation.
 All the countries are pre-defined in a JSON list given to us by the weather API, so when the user enters an input we perform validation checks on it to make sure it's in the list before we fetch the data for the entered input from the API.
 These checks mostly consist of making sure that the string is in the correct format explained above, if good procceed but if it's bad let the user know whats wrong.
 For correct inputs in the main button click event we can now scan the list to find the location ID for an exact match of the input.
 If the location id is found we can proceed by rendering the next activity aka the result page.

-I have different backgrounds for each weather type, for most background images I kept the author and site in the file name under the drawable folder, if curious.
+All of these functions are handled by the 'MainActivity.java' file.

 ## 2. Result Page